gabriel-p-artcls/23-08_UCC/README.md

 nowadays, we don't have a proper definition of what it means any more, outside of those classicaly identified.*"

-We thus include in our catalogue only a fraction of those listed by HUNT23.
+We thus remove from HUNT23 and HE22_1 the Theia entries.